-As a young researcher working in the field of machine learning, I am on a regular basis utilizing the GPUs to train different kinds of neural networks such as convolutional neural networks to tackle various problems.
-In the majority of cases my tool-of-choice Keras library with Tensorflow backend, which has lovely support for multi-GPU training.
+As a young researcher working in the field of machine learning, I am on a regular basis utilizing GPUs to train different kinds of neural networks such as convolutional neural networks to tackle various problems.
+In the majority of cases, my tool-of-choice Keras library with Tensorflow backend, which has lovely support for multi-GPU training.

-A lot of my work consists of experimenting with various un-conventional approaches to train deep neural networks, and with a huge amount of experiments comes along quite a lot of failures.
+A lot of my work consists of experimenting with various unconventional approaches to train deep neural networks, and with a huge amount of experiments comes along quite a lot of failures.
 Testing out different experimental settings, I find myself regularly terminating the started Python process if I am not satisfied with the progression of the training or if I notice behavior that was not expected.

 And here comes the catch.

 I am executing the Python scripts from the terminal and the most straight forward way to terminate the ongoing process is to press Ctrl-C combination to interrupt the process.
-That would be all good, if there would not be a problem of CUDA not releasing the memory of terminated python process, which after a few repetitive interruptions of the training scripts takes all of the CUDA or GPU memory.
+That would be all good, if there would not be a problem of CUDA not releasing the memory of a terminated python process, which after a few repetitive interruptions of the training scripts takes all the CUDA or GPU memory.
 And I am not talking about a few hundred megabytes of memory, I am talking about almost a dozen gigabytes of memory per GPU, and I have three of such GPUs.
 Since the greedy algorithm for distributed training is allocating as much as possible amount of RAM.
 Such behavior can be detected using the

 fuser command, in our case the command displaying the not terminated processes would look like this: